Muntasir123/Hello.js/README.md

 # Hello.js

-A Javascript Library I made that supports greetings in Spanish and English
+A Javascript Library I made that supports greetings in Spanish and English Hello.js utilizes name calling by distinguishing between formal and "informal" calls in English and Spanish

 #Usage
 You can use my library concurrently with JQuery, as well as chaining JQuery methods and methods that I have provided.